sourcegraph/sourcegraph-public-snapshot/internal/database/schema.codeintel.md

 **dump_id**: The identifier of the associated dump in the lsif_uploads table (state=completed).

+**num_diagnostics**: The number of diagnostics stored in the data field.

 **path**: The path of the text document relative to the associated dump root.

+**schema_version**: The schema version of this row - used to determine presence and encoding of data.

 # Table "public.lsif_data_metadata"
 ```